 Fast forward to today, and you are either in the buon appetito camp, or you aren’t.

 I’ve met many Italians who would not begin their meal without saying this expression.
 Yet there is a growing segment of the population that feels the phrase is outdated, even uncouth, as it harks back to a time of class division.
-Others still specifically dislike the word appetito for its association with gluttony.
+Some specifically dislike the word appetito for its association with gluttony.
 In high class society, many prefer more formal expressions such as prego (please).

 No matter where you stand, there is no question that buon appetito is still very much in use across Italy.
 Waiters say it with a gleeful smile as they serve you your meal.
 Children say it to their parents.
 Hosts say it to their guests.
 It is not uncommon to say it between friends either if you all go out for a pizza one night.
-My husband has been saying it pretty much all his life as a way of showing gratitude.
+My husband has said it pretty much all his life as a way of showing gratitude.
 In short, the tradition varies from family to family, as well as region to region.

 Whether a complete cultural shift away from this expression will happen within my lifetime has yet to be seen! 🙂